First Nations - Land Rights and Environmentalism in British Columbia

 The dismal failure of the governments of Canada and BC to protect the aquatic resources of First Nations coastal communities is clear to Chief Wilson who travelled to Nanaimo in January 2007 to tell fisheries officials at a meeting of the Pacific Scientific Advice Review Committee: "you have it all wrong."
 The fishery industry, like forestry, gives only "window dressing" overtures to First Nations.
 A blatant example is the 2007 International Fisheries Observer Conference in Victoria which has no First Nations person on its program yet ends with a social event in Wawaditla.

 Many of the Kwakiutl who gathered in Wawaditla to protest in 2007 had travelled seven hours from Tsaxis.
 The situation is urgent: "Once the land is private, this part of our traditional territory is no longer within Treaty consideration - as private land it is not on the table.
-We lose this part of our traditional territory forever" Kwakiutl Band Council, 5 Februrary 2007, Letter to Rich Coleman, Minister of Forests).
+We lose this part of our traditional territory forever" Kwakiutl Band Council, 5 Februrary 2007: Letter to BC Minister of Forests.

 Kwakiutl protest gathering, Wawaditla.